CaixaPay 24-Hour Volume Hits $26.00 (CXP)

 According to CryptoCompare, “The mission of CaixaPay is to create a cryptocurrency built on DAG (Blockchain 3.0) with instant transaction speeds and almost zero transaction fees.
 A cryptocurrency that people can use for their everyday transactions & even microtransactions to anyone, anywhere in the world.
 A real-world use coin that is scalable, secure & decentralized.
 CaixaPay aims to make CXP a future standard in accepted payments.”

-It is usually not currently possible to purchase alternative cryptocurrencies such as CaixaPay directly using US dollars.
-Investors seeking to trade CaixaPay should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CaixaPay using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as CaixaPay directly using U.S. dollars.
+Investors seeking to acquire CaixaPay should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CaixaPay using one of the aforementioned exchanges.

 Receive News & Updates for CaixaPay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CaixaPay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.